Elie Lighthouse Things to do in the East Neuk of Fife

 Final note

 The East Neuk of Fife is one of my favourite parts of Scotland.
-This area is perfect for those who love the Scottish outdoors, wild swimming or an excellent hearty Scottish meal.
+This area is perfect for those who love the Scottish outdoors.

 For those who enjoy the outdoors, the Fife Coastal Path is a famous walking route that takes you through small villages.
 You can view each town at your own pace, and there are plenty of places to stay.